Semantics is the study of the meaning of linguistic

 Also, addled combines only with brains or eggs (one must steam rice and boil water), blond collocates with hair, while red may collocate with hair as well as other objects.

 Idiosyncratic restrictions on the collocability of words (and by idiosyncratic here I mean that part of meaning which is peculiar to language structure and not deriving purely from logic) result in set phrases: green with jealousy; white table vs. white lie.
-On can get or grow old, but only get drunk, get ready, not *grow drunk, *grow ready
+On can get or grow old, but only get drunk, get ready, not *grow drunk, *grow ready.

 Every language has its own peculiar stock of set phrases.
 In English we face problems and interpret dreams, but in modern Hebrew we stand in front of problems and solve dreams.
 In English we drink water but eat soup.
-In Japanese the verb for drink collocates not only with water and soup, but also with tablets and cigarettes
+In Japanese the verb for drink collocates not only with water and soup, but also with tablets and cigarettes.

 From the point of view of etymology, set phrases are of two types.

 1.)
 The first type of set phrase, the collocation, may be defined as "a set phrase which still makes sense": make noise, make haste.
 One simply doesn't say to produce noise or make swiftness, even though such phrases would be perfectly understandable.
-Since collocations still may be taken literally, they can be paraphrased using regular syntactic transformations: Haste was made by me, noise was made by the children
+Since collocations still may be taken literally, they can be paraphrased using regular syntactic transformations: Haste was made by me, noise was made by the children.

 2.)
 Phrases whose words no longer make sense when taken literally are called idioms.
 The semantic relations between words in idiomatic set phrases may be illogical to varying degrees: white elephant sale, soap opera, to see red, break a leg, small voice, loud tie, wee hours of the night.